ramtinak/ParseDevMusic/README.md

 ### Source codes available for Windows 8.1, Windows Phone 8.1 and Windows 10(UWP APP).

-[Parse Dev Studio](http://www.parsedev.com) Music Api is a service that is easily to search, download or listen music by direct.
+[Parse Dev Studio](http://www.parsedev.com) Parse Dev Studio Music Api is an easy to use search service, You can download or strean directly.
-With this service you can easily access to any sites that is supported by Parse Dev Studio (for now is 14 sites: FazMusic, Farskids, IranMusic, Nex1Music, MusicIrooni, PopMusic, Ahangestan, PlayMusic, MusicBaz, MusicBaran, TakTaraneh, TehranMusic, Zenefarm music searcher, Mp3PM music searcher). just type that site name you want api will returns a result to that music/videos
+With this service you can easily access to any sites that is supported by Parse Dev Studio (for now is 14 sites: FazMusic, Farskids, IranMusic, Nex1Music, MusicIrooni, PopMusic, Ahangestan, PlayMusic, MusicBaz, MusicBaran, TakTaraneh, TehranMusic, Zenefarm music searcher, Mp3PM music searcher).
+Just type the site name and api will returns a result containing music/videos

 ### Supported Sites

-Url for gets sites lists that supported:
+URL For getting list of supported sites:

 	http://api.win-nevis.com/sites.aspx